SAP-samples/btp-onboarding/docs/pages/7_abap/7_1_abapbooster.md

     ![Find Boosters](images/7_ab_9_progress.png)

-After the booster has executed successfully, you get a Success popup. <br>
+After the booster has been executed successfully, you get a Success popup. <br>
 Click on "Navigate to Subaccount".

 ![Booster success message](images/7_ab_10_done.png)